dayucheng0517/Geomorphology-in-Femmilsjoen/README.md

 #### *- The raised beach ridges are the results of gradual emergence after the deglaciation* Why it emerged?

 #### - The marine deposits and *beach ridges* are formed prior to the form of the isolation threshold

+#### - Periglacial processes and slope processes initiated shortly after deglaciation of the area
+> *rockwall retreat?*